The Dubliner: A St. Patrick's Day Drink You Can Enjoy Year Round

 This drink comes from one of the greats, Gary "Gaz" Regan.
 At its heart: delicious, layered flavors of orange complemented by the smooth, rich taste of Irish whiskey.

 With a name like "The Dubliner," St. Patrick's Day is the obvious occasion for this cocktail.
-But given how simple it is to make and its gorgeous taste, you might find yourself stirring one up with some frequency.
+But given how simple it is to make and its gorgeous taste, you might find yourself stirring one up no matter the season.